mffg1993/scientific-plotting-guide/README.md

 ## 🧾 Citation & License

-If you find this guide useful, please reference or link it in your own repositories and figure guidelines.
+If you find this guide useful, please reference or link it in your own repositories and figure preparation workflows.
-All content is released under the [**Creative Commons Attribution 4.0 International (CC BY-4.0)**](https://creativecommons.org/licenses/by/4.0/) license — feel free to reuse and adapt with attribution.
+All materials are released under the [**GNU General Public License v3.0 (GPL-3.0)**](https://www.gnu.org/licenses/gpl-3.0), which permits use, modification, and redistribution of this content under the same license terms.

 ---